-Euler also tried odd values of s, but wrote in a letter to Johann Bernoulli that "... the odd powers I cannot sum, and I don't believe that their sums depend on the quadrature of the circle [that is, on π]" (Fellmann [6, p.
-84, footnote 56].
+Euler also tried odd values of s, but wrote in a letter to Johann Bernoulli that "the odd powers I cannot sum, and I don't believe that their sums depend on the quadrature of the circle [that is, on π]" (Fellmann [9, p.
+84, footnote 56]).
 The problem in this case, as a matter of fact, is still open today.
+The Zürich historian Eduard Fueter once wrote that "where mathematical reason could not go any further, this for Euler was where the kingdom of God began."
+Could it be that here was an instance where Euler felt a brush with the kingdom of God?

 Selectio 2.
-Prime numbers and the zeta function Let
+Prime Numbers and the Zeta Function.
+Let